Civil Service Interview Questions Behaviours Strengths & Examples (2024 Guide)

 The Competency Framework has been replaced by a new recruitment model called “Civil Service Success Profiles” and this will form the basis for all recruitment in 2024 and beyond.

-Put simply, if you are applying for roles within the Civil Service or already working within it and looking for a promotion, then you must become expert with the Success Profiles system.
+What this means for you: Put simply, if you are applying for roles within the Civil Service or already working within it and looking for a promotion, then you must become expert with the Success Profiles system.

-Why Civil Service Interviews Have Changed
+Civil Service Interviews Have Changed

 In the past, Government and Civil Service recruitment relied very heavily on competency-based interviewing.
 This was linked to the Civil Service Competency Framework and it provided a structured approach whereby every candidate was tested with the same questions in the same order.